Clinical Psychology, Psy.D.

 Normally, four years of residency are required unless transfer of credit is brought in and advanced standing granted.
 While the doctorate is not awarded simply for completion of stated course work, there are basic credit requirements for the degree (133 semester credits).
 Each student is assigned a faculty advisor who assists in the planning of each semester's schedule of courses and supervises the student's progress in the program.
 For transfer credit, see General Academic Information.

-Psychology: Psy.D. students must complete a minimum of 77 semester credits of psychology.
-These 77 credits must include 50 required psychology credits, 18 credits of practicum and 9 credits of elective psychology courses.
-Students may apply up to 6 credits of graduate coursework from the Cook School of Intercultural Studies toward the total psychology elective hours requirement.
+Psychology: Psy.D. students must complete a minimum of 79 semester credits of psychology.
+These 79 credits must include 52 credits of required courses, 18 credits of practicum, and 9 credits of psychology elective courses.
+Students may apply up to 6 credits of graduate course work from the Cook School of Intercultural Studies toward the total psychology elective hours requirement.

-Integration Seminars: All students participate in a series of seminars (12 credits) devoted to the integration of a variety of theological and psychological concepts in research, theory and practice.
+Integration Seminars: All students participate in a series of seminars (10 credits) devoted to the integration of a variety of theological and psychological concepts in research, theory, and practice.